Mark Prior's Pitching Mechanics

 Prior's pitching mechanics.
 As a result, Tom House shouldn't be

 considered an impartial, objective observer and his pronouncements

 about Mark Prior need to be taken with a huge grain of salt.

 about to break his hands.

 broken his hands and is starting his arm swing.

 continuing his arm swing and is striding toward the plate.
 Up to

-this point, I love what I see.
-Mark Prior's lower body and arm
+this point, I.m fine with what I see.
+Mark Prior's arm

-action are pretty much perfect up to this point.
+action is pretty much perfect up to this point.

 Frame 26 is where Mark Prior